Best Software

 Headquarters: London, UK.

-AI architecture: Hybrid; originally browser-native CLM, significant AI investment for review and negotiation.
+AI architecture: Hybrid; originally browser-native CLM, with significant AI investment since.
+Ships an AI Assistant that drafts, plus AI review and renewal reminders.

 Key strength: Real-time collaborative editing inside a browser-native rich-text editor.
-Highest G2 rating among mid-market CLMs.
+Consistently strong G2 ratings among mid-market CLMs.

 Best fit: in-house legal teams of 5 to 100 users wanting to leave Word and run negotiation in a shared browser environment.